silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 correct use of
 [HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching)
 resources can be stored by browsers and re-used, removing the need for them to make duplicate requests to your site.
 Client-side caching will reduce load on your site as well as loading times for your end users.
+Additionally, this will allow Incapsula to cache more of your content, preventing unnecessary server processing.

 Server side caching has many areas where optimisations can be made, from [MySQL's query cache](https://dev.mysql.com/doc/refman/5.7/en/query-cache.html)